QilongZhang/srswiki/v1_EN_SampleHLS.md

 Note: VLC can not play the pure audio stream, while jwplayer can.

-For detail about pure audio HLS, read [HLS audio only](https://github.com/simple-rtmp-server/srs/wiki/v1_EN_DeliveryHLS#hlsaudioonly)
+For detail about pure audio HLS, read [HLS audio only][HLS-Audio-Only]

 Winlin 2014.11